dsmsuite/dsmsuite.github.io/index.md

 * Can be applied at multiple levels
   * Architecture, Component and Class

+From the book ‘Making Software’ chapter 25.
+Where Do Most Software Flaws Come From?:

+We close with several lessons learned that may go a long way toward the improvement of future system developments:
+•	The fastest way to product improvement as measured by reduced faults is to hire people who are knowledgeable about the domain of the product.
+Remember, lack of knowledge tended to dominate the underlying causes.
+The fastest way to increase the knowledge needed to reduce faults is to hire knowledgeable people.
+•	One of the least important ways to improve software developments is to use a “better” programming language.
+We found relatively few problems that would have been solved by the use of better programming languages.
+•	Techniques and tools that help to understand the system and the implications of change should be emphasized in improving a development environment.
+Remember that knowledge-intensive activities tended to dominate the means of prevention.

+Using DSM tooling might be useful in reducing product defect by addressing the last bullet point.

 > For more information on design structure matrix see the [DSM Overview](dsm_overview) or [DSM Powerpoint](https://dsmsuite.github.io/documents/DsmPresentation.pptx)